Naaooj/SVNLab/README.md

 ## Configuration

-*ldap.properties* contains properties for authenticate user with an active directory.
+*ldap.properties* contains properties to authenticate users with an active directory.
 If you don't want to use an AD, modify *spring-security.xml* with such values :
 ```xml